pranansh-s/nextjs-architecture/README.md

 * PostCSS
 * Autoprefixer

-Works great with large scale projects with multiple contributors <\br>
+Works great with large scale projects with multiple contributors </br>
 Made for personal use but you are always welcome to use it 🫡😇🤧🤧